amuthalingeswaranbose/Machine_Learning_Codes/README.md

   ## Machine Learning Algorithms,
   1. Linear Regression.
+  2. Logistic Regression
-  2. Unvariate Logistic Regression.
+    * Unvariate Logistic Regression.
-  3. Bivariate Logistic Regression.
+    * Bivariate Logistic Regression.

 # 1. Linear Regression
   Linear Regression is supervised learning algorithm. this algorithm is mainly used for predictive analysis and modeling. we use old datas for train the algorithm and predict the future.